 - 1. Transfer a surface file to the appropriate project folder on the controller. - 2.
 Make sure the file containing the surface is visible and selectable in the map. - When staking a topographical surface, your current position, elevation of your current position, the surface elevation, and the distance above (cut) or below (fill) the surface appear in the map screen. - 3.
 In the map, tap the road or string and then tap Stakeout. - 4.
 Enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
+Only surface files that are set to visible or selectable in the Layer manager are listed.

 Alternatively, in the map select surfaces from BIM files.
-The Surface field indicates the number of surfaces you have selected in the map.

-If you cannot select surfaces in the map, make sure the BIM file is set to selectable in the Layer and select Surface selection - Individual faces mode.
+If you cannot select surfaces in the map, make sure the BIM file is set to selectable in the Layer manager.
+If the Selection mode button ♠0 on the BIM toolbar is button is yellow ♠0, tap it and select Surface selection - Individual faces mode.